Class: OpenSSL::Cipher

 This is superior to unauthenticated modes in that it allows to detect if somebody effectively changed the ciphertext after it had been encrypted.
 This prevents malicious modifications of the ciphertext that could otherwise be exploited to modify ciphertexts in ways beneficial to potential attackers.

-An associated data is used where there is additional information, such as headers or some metadata, that must be also authenticated but not necessarily need to be encrypted.
-If no associated data is needed for encryption and later decryption, the OpenSSL library still requires a value to be set - “” may be used in case none is available.
+Associated data, also called additional authenticated data (AAD), is optionally used where there is additional information, such as headers or some metadata, that must be also authenticated but not necessarily need to be encrypted.

 An example using the GCM (Galois/Counter Mode).
 You have 16 bytes key, 12 bytes (96 bits) nonce and the associated data auth_data.
 Be sure not to reuse the key and nonce pair.
 Reusing an nonce ruins the security guarantees of GCM mode.